aao-fyi/hosts/README.md

 ## License
 Hosts is distributed under the [MIT License](https://codeberg.org/aao-fyi/hosts/src/branch/main/LICENSE).

 This project has **no affiliation** with the services mentioned.
-For information regarding specified services, please refer to the respective service(s) website.
+For information regarding specified services, please refer to the respective service website.

-+ ByteDance and TikTok are properties of [ByteDance Ltd](https://bytedance.com/).
++ ByteDance, Douyin, and TikTok are properties of [ByteDance Ltd](https://bytedance.com/).
++ Google and YouTube are properties of [Google LLC](https://google.com/).
 + Meta, Facebook, Instagram, and WhatsApp are properties of [Meta Platforms, Inc](https://meta.com/).
++ Roku, DynaStrom, and The Roku Channel are properties of [Roku](https://roku.com/).
 + Twitter, Periscope, Vine, and X are properties of [X Corp](https://x.com/).